stanford-rc/rse-services/_docs/services/software.md

 Do you have a script, or the start of a package, and you want some help?
 We can help to solidify the creation of packages so that others can easily test.

+ - Creation of Python, R, or other Packages
+ - Review of package metadata or release cycle

 ## Testing

 Testing and continuous integration is an essential part of software development, but it's often overlooked due to time constaints.
 We can help.

+ - Setting up TravisCI, CircleCI, or other CI service
+ - Writing unit or integration tests for software
+ - Setting up scheduled (or cron) jobs using a CI framework
+ - Build and deploy pipelines for software release

 ## Containerization